-Prior to embarking upon a career in law, Mr. Hurst played football in college, quarterbacking his team to the 1988 Midwest Bowl Championship his freshman season.
-He was named second-team all-conference at quarterback his sophomore season.
-His athletic career ended after a back injury and two back operations following his sophomore season.
-He subsequently enrolled at Eastern Illinois University to continue his education where he obtained his undergraduate degree, summa cum laude (with highest honors) in 1992.
-He then attended the Illinois Institute of Technology, Chicago-Kent College of Law, where he obtained his law degree in 1995.
-Mr. Hurst has served on the College of Sciences Advisory Board of Eastern Illinois University.
+Prior to embarking upon a career in law, Mr. Hurst graduated from Eastern Illinois University, where he obtained his undergraduate degree, summa cum laude-with highest honors.
+He then attended the Illinois Institute of Technology, Chicago-Kent College of Law, where he obtained his law degree.
+Mr. Hurst previously served on the College of Sciences Advisory Board of Eastern Illinois University.

 Mr. Hurst is married with two small children.
-His two-year-old-son, Grayson, suffers from cerebral palsy and spastic quadriplegia and requires full-time care.
-A lifelong resident of Chicago, Mr. Hurst and his family now live in the western suburbs and are involved in supporting several charities including Feed My Starving Children, The Salvation Army, Brain Injury Association of Illinois and Almost Home Kids.
+His son suffers from profound cerebral palsy and requires full-time care.
+A lifelong resident of Chicago, Mr. Hurst and his family now live in the western suburbs and are actively involved in supporting several charities including Feed My Starving Children, The Salvation Army, the Brain Injury Association of Illinois and Almost Home Kids.

 Mr. Hurst has also successfully represented injured people before the Illinois Appellate Court.
 In Booker v.
 Lal, 312 Ill.App.3d 170, 726 NE.2d.
 638, 244 Ill.
 Dec.
 663 (1st Dist.
 2000), leave to appeal denied, 731 N.E.2d 762, 246 Ill.
 Dec.
-913, Mr. Hurst successfully represented the heirs of the estate of a deceased woman whom the defense had sought to exclude as wrongful death beneficiaries.
+913, Mr. Hurst successfully represented, on appeal, the rights of heirs of the estate of a deceased woman whom the defense had sought to exclude as wrongful death beneficiaries.
 Mr. Hurst authored the main and reply briefs and argued the case before the 1st District Appellate Court, Justice Cahill, presiding.